 The Universe, as we observe it seems to have three spatial dimensions: x, y and z.
 However, a more realistic picture is to think of the universe as having 4 spatial dimensions: x, y, z, and w, plus a temporal dimension, t.
 The fourth spatial dimension, denoted by w, is a dimension that we cannot observe but whose existence can be indirectly inferred.
-The fourth dimension is orthogonal to the other three spatial dimensions as shown in Fig. 1.
+One property of the fourth dimension is that is orthogonal to the other three spatial dimensions.
+This is shown in Fig. 1.

-FIGURE 1: The fourth dimension, w, is normal to the x-axis, to the y-axis and to the z-axis, simoultaneously.
+FIGURE 1: The fourth dimension, w, is normal to the x-axis, to the y-axis and to the z-axis, simultaneously.